Taking a Personality Inventory

 A personality inventory is a self-assessment tool that career counselors and other career development professionals use to help people learn about their personality types.
-It reveals information about individuals' social traits, motivations, strengths and weakness, and attitudes.
+It reveals information about individuals' social traits, motivations, strengths and weaknesses, and attitudes.
 Experts believe these factors play an important role in job and career success and satisfaction.

 People can use what they learn about themselves to choose a career or decide whether or not to accept a job offer.
 Employers frequently administer personality inventories to applicants to assist in hiring decisions.
 It allows them to learn which candidate is the best fit for the job.

-What You Should Know About Personality Inventories
+What Personality Inventories Can Do

 - A self-assessment, including taking a personality inventory, is just one step you must take to find the right career.
 Explore the occupations that seem to be a good match based on your results.
 Consider job duties, earnings, requirements, and occupational outlook to find out if you should pursue a particular career.

-How to Take a Personality inventory
+How to Take a Personality Inventory

 You will also find self-administered personality tests online.
 Since many of these online assessments lack test validity—that means they don't measure what they should—the results could lead you in the wrong direction.
 If you find a free assessment or low-cost assessment you want to use, scrutinize your results carefully.
 If they seem questionable, avoid making decisions based on them.